West Division (CFL)

 The West Division is one of the two regional divisions of the Canadian Football League (CFL), its counterpart being the East Division.
+Although the CFL was not founded until 1958, the West Division and its clubs are descended from earlier leagues.

 With a few exceptions, a senior men's football championship has been contested in Western Canada since 1911, and with a few additional exceptions the Western champion has played the Eastern champion for the Grey Cup.
 Although its teams have been members of the CFL since 1958, the then-Western Football Conference remained a distinct legal entity until 1981.

 The five teams in the West Division are the BC Lions, Calgary Stampeders, Edmonton Elks, Saskatchewan Roughriders, and Winnipeg Blue Bombers.
 The now-defunct Las Vegas Posse and Sacramento Gold Miners from the mid 1990s United States expansion of the CFL also played in the West Division.
 Additionally, the Winnipeg Blue Bombers have played three separate stints in the East Division, during seasons in which the divisions needed to be rebalanced due to league expansion, contraction, or reorganization.